-What’s the latest on the Tesla solar roof? (updated August 2017)
+What’s the latest news on Tesla’s solar roof? (as of August 2018)

 Elon Musk, Tesla’s CEO and founder, has long made clear his dream of a complete, unified clean power solution.
 The South African billionaire’s latest business concept sounds an awful lot like a utility: it’s a company that will provide energy to the public.
 However, with Tesla Energy, we’re witnessing the launch of a first-of-its-kind utility that sells a zero carbon distributed energy solution with a shiny, sleek brand to back it up.
 Here’s everything that Tesla Energy represents today and what you should expect from the clean energy behemoth in the future.

 In 2015, Tesla made its first entry into home energy when the company unveiled its Powerwall energy storage product.
 Tesla’s Powerwall strategy was similar to that of its electric vehicle line: take a technology that has already existed for many years and rebrand it with a sleek touch to bring in the luxury home consumer audience.
 Some call it the “Elon Musk effect” – a sort of Midas touch for reinvisioning product design.
 Whatever it is, it’s certainly working for the Powerwall and Powerpack products, which serve the residential and commercial markets and allow Tesla to provide energy storage from the small home to large utility-scale level.